Who We Are

 Amrita Ahuja

-Amrita comes to the WAM Foundation’s Allocation Committee with a background in public health innovation and international development.
+Amrita is a member of the Weiss Asset Management Foundation Allocation Committee.
 She leads the Douglas B. Marshall, Jr. Family Foundation, an innovative funder of international education, and is also a Senior Adviser to CRI Foundation, which funds healthcare programs in Africa as well as research in development economics and public health.
 She is a co-founder and current board member of Evidence Action.

-An accidental social-entrepreneur, she led the start-up of Dispensers for Safe Water, and chaired the board of Deworm the World as it grew to reach its first 30 million children.
+An accidental social-entrepreneur, she led the start-up of Dispensers for Safe Water and chaired the board of Deworm the World as it grew to reach its first 30 million children.
 She brings this experience to her service on the boards of several evidence-driven non-profit organizations such as Maisha Meds, Precision Development, Youth Impact and the Center for Global Development.
 Amrita has worked as a Management Consultant for the Monitor Group where she led commercial projects in pharmaceuticals and other industries and evaluated market-based approaches to delivering products and services to the poor.
 She holds a Ph.D. in Business Economics from Harvard University, and an A.B.
 (Mathematics and Chemistry) from Williams College.

 Ben Kornfeld